m-jahn/fluctuator/README.md

 using the `set_attributes()` function.
 The function takes four important
 arguments: the name (`label`) of the `node` whose attributes should be changed, and which corresponds to Inkscape object names.
 The `attribute` that is supposed to be changed (e.g. `style`).
-And a pattern + replacement that modifies the character value of the attribute.
+And finally a `pattern` as well as a `replacement` that modifies the character value of the attribute.
+If `pattern` is an empty string (`""`), the entire value of the attribute will be overwritten with the replacement.

 In this example we change the fill color of `node_1` to red.
 Then we also change the thickness of the two arrows (reactions) `ABC` and `DEF`.